The Beginner’s Guide to Social Media Marketing for Small Businesses

 Vanity metrics like follower counts are nice for the ego but meaningless for your bottom line.
 Focus on the numbers that actually impact your business: website clicks, enquiry form submissions, direct messages asking about your services, and ultimately, sales.

 Set up proper tracking from day one.
 Use UTM parameters on your links so you know exactly which posts drive traffic to your website.
 Review your analytics weekly, not monthly.
+If reporting feels like a foreign language, our guide on how to measure social media ROI for your business shows you which numbers actually matter.
 The faster you spot what’s working, the faster you can do more of it.

 And remember: social media is a long game.
 You won’t see transformative results in a week.
 Give it three to six months of consistent, quality effort before you judge whether it’s working.
 The businesses that stick with it are the ones that win.